It’s funny how you can become inspired by the smallest thing.

-As it was time for my 9 year old to do her piece, she became stage fright.
+As it was time for my 9 year old to do her piece, she experienced stage fright.
 Now mind you, she sings and dances at home all the time, even on camera.
 But of course in front of a crowd and performing solo at that, can be nerve wracking.

-She began to cry and say she wasn’t ready to go on.
+She began to cry and exclaimed she wasn’t ready to go on.
 As her mom, I tried to urge and encourage her to perform but I soon realized that I didn’t want to force her.
 So I let her sit out for a bit while all the other children performed.

 Soon she came to me and said “I’m going to do my parts now.”

 “Are you sure?”
 I asked

 “Yes, I’m ready” she exclaimed

 And even though she was still nervous and teared up a bit through both of her performances she still nailed it.